sjdv1982/seamless/wip/slash/readme.txt

  - register a normal worker as slash command

-Standard syntax:
-<command> <arguments> > <cell name or cell expression>
+Glossary:

-Arguments can be: cells, variable expressions or literals
+Arguments can be: cells, variable names, cell expressions or literals

 Variable: same as bash variable